GEANT/ansible_role_users/README.md

-Optinally you can also configure the currently used account, by setting `name` to `ansible_user_id`:
+Optinally you can also configure the currently used account, by setting `name` to `ansible_user`:

 ```yaml
 - hosts: servers